samathasrikamireddy/Infosys_FreightQuote_AI/Milestone2/README.md

 	.
 EMAIL_PASSWORD
  Toggle the Notebook Access switch to ON for all injected keys.

-###  🚀 How to Run the Notebook & DashboardFollow these steps sequentially within the execution environment:
+###  🚀 How to Run the Notebook & Dashboard
+Follow these steps sequentially within the execution environment:
 .
 Runtime Provisioning: Set your Colab runtime to T4 GPU to support local quantized model inference.

 .
 Environment Provisioning: Run the initial setup cells to install dependencies (streamlit, pyngrok, bcrypt, pyjwt, pandas, scikit-learn, bitsandbytes,              transformers, etc.).